sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 - WAIFs do not participate in the .location/.contents hierarchy, as manipulated by move().
 A WAIF class could define these properties, however (as described below).
 - WAIFs do not have OBJ flags such as .r or .wizard.
 - WAIFs can be stored in MAPs
+- WAIFs can't recursively reference one another but one waif can reference another waif if the other waif doesn't reference it too.

 #### The WAIF Verb and Property Namespace